 As a sideman, Alam is an active member of a diverse range of projects.
-Amongst these is platinum selling UK soul legend Mica Paris’ jazz group, the highly acclaimed Huw V Williams ensemble ‘Hon’, (whose debut record entered the 2016 end of year jazz list for The Telegraph), Portuguese guitarist Vitor Pereira’s quintet, virtuoso UK trombone star Tom White’s jazz ensemble, rising jazz superstar Anthony Strong’s quintet, as well as Canadian bass player/composer Eric Guy’s ‘Egotrip’.
+Amongst these is platinum selling UK soul legend Mica Paris’ jazz group, the highly acclaimed Huw V Williams ensemble ‘Hon’, (whose debut record entered the 2016 end of year jazz list for The Telegraph), talented Portuguese guitarist/composer Vitor Pereira’s quintet, virtuoso UK trombone star Tom White’s jazz ensemble, rising jazz superstar Anthony Strong’s quintet, as well as Canadian bass player/composer Eric Guy’s ‘Egotrip’.

 Previous credits: Recorded for Irish hip-hop trio Hare Squead, MOBO nominated (Best Newcomer) Elli Ingram's EP 'Sober', as well as featuring as a soloist on McFly's 'Memory Lane' UK tour, including their 10 year anniversary 'Live at The Royal Albert Hall' DVD.